Alcohol Addiction Treatment and Counselling

 Alcohol Addiction Treatment

 At Health Upwardly Mobile, we provide outpatient, continuing care for alcohol Addiction.
 All new clients seeking Alcohol Addiction Treatment and Counselling initially undergo our full comprehensive assessment.
-It is recommended that all 3 appointments be done on separate days to optimize the opportunity for you to talk openly and honestly with each professional and learn incrementally through each interaction.
+It is recommended that all appointments be done on separate days to optimize the opportunity for you to talk openly and honestly with each professional and learn incrementally through each interaction.
 A comprehensive treatment plan will be developed throughout this process and shared with you as the assessment progresses.
-By the third and final assessment session, recommendations will be discussed, which will provide guidance regarding ongoing services at HUM, which includes individual counselling and group therapy.
-Referrals to external resources can be done as needed.
+By the final assessment session, recommendations will be discussed, which will provide guidance regarding ongoing services at HUM, which includes individual counselling and group therapy.
+Referrals to external resources will be done as needed.

 Abstinence is a goal for Alcohol Addiction Treatment and Counselling to enable a person to get back to a state of optimal health and wellness.
 Withdrawal symptoms from alcohol can vary from a mild headache, stomach upset to nausea, vomiting, tremors to the more dangerous withdrawal seizures or delirium tremens (DTs).
 If a person is experiencing the acute, more serious and severe withdrawal symptoms, these need to be properly assessed and treated to prevent progression to seizures and the DTs which can be life threatening.
 Through Alcohol Addiction Treatment and Counselling, goals are set around abstinence and holistic recovery.
 A person will learn more about potential triggers, addictive thinking, feeling and behaviours that impact wanting to escape/numb with alcohol.
 This work may be done in residential treatment, hospitalization, intensive or outpatient settings.
 The level of treatment is dependent on the acuity (severity of symptoms).
+If you are concerned about withdrawal symptoms and/or are interested in medically supervised detoxification services, we will schedule you in to see a physician at HUM for support.

-As Addiction is a primary, chronic brain disease, continuing care and alcohol Addictioncounselling are necessary to optimize an individual’s health and wellness and reduce relapse risk.
+As Addiction is a primary, chronic brain disease, continuing care and alcohol Addiction counselling are necessary to optimize an individual’s health and wellness and reduce relapse risk.
 Social and peer support is important and participation in 12-step groups may be encouraged.
 In addition, other recovery actions such as meditation, journaling, a balanced approach to exercise and nutrition are some of the recommendations as part of the bio-psycho-social-spiritual framework of recovery for those seeking Alcohol Addiction Treatment and Counselling.